A qualitative case study to understand Young people’s food purchasing patterns in CONvenience stores in the school neighbourhood environment (Y-CON)

 Background

 A poor diet significantly contributes to illnesses including heart disease, diabetes and stroke.
-One in three children are leaving primary school have obesity or overweight, raising concerns about their future health.
+One in three children who leave primary school have obesity or overweight, raising concerns about their future health.
 The teenage years are crucial because this is when young people start making their own food choices, setting the stage for their lifelong eating habits.

 The Problem